 You will need a library card to request most print materials held in the Milstein Division's collections.
 You can request a library card onsite, or in advance of your visit: see the New York Public Library's Library Card page for more details.

-N.B.
-It should be noted that all visitors to the Milstein Division, who have formal identification, regardless of home address, are entitled to a library card.
+All visitors to the Milstein Division, who have formal identification, regardless of home address, are entitled to a library card.